LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 ## Simple Scrapping Using rvest

-+ One step ahead: Scrape all pokemons' stats
++ One step ahead: scrape all pokemons' stats
 + Scrape IMDB movie data(The tutorial I read and found very useful)
 + Scrape heroes' data from Heros of the Storm

-## Transform and Store Scrapping Results
+## Clean, Transform and Store Scrapping Results

++ Another step ahead: scrape all pokemon's stats and store their iamges

 ## Scraping using RSelelenium and seleniumPipes(Scraping Javascript Generated Values)

 + Scrape Job information

 ## Case studies